Senior Member Services Specialist

 Retire before you're eligible for Medicare, and you'll have to find private health insurance to bridge the gap to age 65 and Medicare coverage.
 Learn more about your options.

-The low-income subsidy (LIS) program helps people with limited income and resources pay Medicare prescription drug program costs like premiums, deductibles, and coinsurance.
+The low-income subsidy (LIS) program helps people with limited income and resources pay Medicare prescription drug program costs like premiums and deductibles.

 Being a caregiver can include making health insurance decisions for others.
-Learn tips for enrolling someone in Medicare.
+Learn the Medicare enrollment process for someone else.

 In all states, Medicaid provides health coverage to low-income residents that qualify for the program.
-Learn how this works together with Medicare to provide assistance.
+Learn how this works together with Medicare at GoHealth.